thu-vis/WordCloud/README.md

     this.size = size; //number
 }
 ```
-DataItem is an item of the result
+DataItem is an item of the result.
 ## Example
 ### words
     Hello,20